hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @pekr it can and it should, but Red development has lags in accepting pull requests.

 [10:17:45](#iy9k11BagylNTWALokXW06ELaw6BVkZFi1qEiiDCRf4) <dockimbel>:
-> Hmm looks like design abuse to me Ì†ΩÌ∏â Too small things for a codec.
+> Hmm looks like design abuse to me üòâ Too small things for a codec.
 And do you expect `save` & `load` to support these too?

 I agree.
 The purpose of codecs is to add a conversion layer for data (de)serialization when doing I/O.